dylanmooney62/laravel-blog/content/blog/comments.md

 ## Controller

 The validation logic is set up in the store method.
-All I need to validate is the comment text and check has been sent with the request and is under 1000 characters.
+All I need to validate is the comment text and check has been sent with the request and is under 2500 characters.

 Due to time constraints, comments can only be created and deleted.

-However in the future additional markup and functionality could be implemented to allow users to update comments.
+However in the future, additional markup and functionality could be implemented to allow users to update comments.

 ```php
 class CommentController extends Controller